wbphelps/Ice-Tube-Clock/README.md

 **Changes to Auto Dim feature**
 lo and hi brightness values in menu
 use 20k ohm resistor
-menu option to show ADC and Brightness values
-press select button to update
+menu option to show ADC and Brightness values (press select button to update display)

 **Added Progressive Alarm feature** alarm starts out with single beep at long(ish) interval